Nova music festival memorial site

 Conclusion

-If you’re traveling with children, check out our Guide to the Best Family-Friendly Museums for educational and engaging experiences for all ages.
-Beat the heat with our blog exploring central Israel's best water hikes for families.
-As the north slowly reopens, rediscover Northern Israel with breathtaking waterfalls, historical sites, and unique attractions while supporting local communities.
-And don't miss our guide to Jerusalem's Must-Visit Historical Sites and Day Trips for a deeper connection to the region's Jewish history and culture.
+If you’re traveling with children, take a look at our Guide to the Best Family-Friendly Museums for ideas that work for all ages.
+To cool off during the summer, check out our blog on central Israel's best water hikes for families.
+While the situation in the north is still uncertain and many areas are currently closed due to the ongoing war with Lebanon, you can still explore our Northern Israel guide and keep it in mind as things hopefully open up later in the summer.
+And if you’re spending time in the capital, don’t miss our guide to Jerusalem's Must-Visit Historical Sites and Day Trips for a deeper connection to the country’s history and culture.

 Sample Itinerary: 5 Days of Volunteering and Exploration